-I am looking for one (1) Postdoctoral Researcher to join our group beginning Spring or Fall 2020.
+I am looking for one (1) Postdoctoral Researcher to join our group beginning Fall 2021 or Spring 2022.

 The successful applicant will work on high-resolution weather and climate modeling in the tropical Pacific, with a focus on understanding the dynamics of atmospheric circulation response to El Niño-Southern Oscillation to inform paleoclimate proxy interpretations.

 Postdoctoral Position Requirements: Applicants must have a PhD degree in atmospheric science, environmental science, physics, or closely related fields, strong oral and written communication skills, strong publication record, and must have demonstrated strong work ethic and the ability to work independently and collaboratively.
 Applicants should have experience running weather forecasting and/or global climate models.
 Preference will be given to applicants with familiarity with WRF, CESM and/or MPAS.
 Experience in using advanced statistical methods for climate data analysis, and/or working with paleoclimate data will also be considered.